 Day 3: La Jolla, the beaches, Cabrillo Point & Point Loma

 My plan was to work my way from north to south, starting at La Jolla and ending the day with a sunset at Point Loma.
-For this, I’ll need a car and renting for a day is super cheap (under $50).
+For this, I’ll need a car, and rent for a day is super cheap (under $50).
 I rented the car from an airport location since it’s the only place which operates 24/7 branches.
-Since I couldn’t drop the car back in a city location after 6pm and anyways my flight was super early the next day, it was a good idea to rent from here and simply drive myself to the airport the next morning.
+Since I couldn’t drop the car back in a city location after 6 pm and anyways my flight was super early the next day, it was a good idea to rent from here and simply drive myself to the airport the next morning.

 Exploring La Jolla